henry-js/work-notes/meet.2022.08.24.md

 ## Agenda

 - [ ] Timeline for replacing the docks that don't support usb-c charging
-- [ ] What to do about insecure not receiving security updates?
+- [ ] What to do about insecure phones not receiving security updates? iPhone guarantee 5 years of security updates.
+Samsung & Google 4 years.
+Motorola 2 years
 - [ ] Need monitors & arms for the SFF PCs
 - [ ]